theo-armour/pages/02-culture-and-the-arts/culture-humanities/classics/iliad.md

 ## Mothers

 * Mothers are on your team
+* Mothers are your go-betweens; will intercede on your behalf better than you can
 * Use your mother to your advantage

 ## Sex

 * Anything goes

+## People outside your network but inside your culture

+* You can trust them, and you can lie to them

+## Clothes make the man